CHIAMCK/hotel_portal/README.md

 ## Build hotel data

 1. There is a cron job that every 5 minutes to collect the latest data and store it in cache.
+2. New data added to the dataset will be added to the cache.
+2. Data that has been removed from dataset will expired after 30 minutes

 ## Testing